ibm-cloud-docs/BlockStorage/managing-storage-limits.md

 Respond to all questions and statements in your request.
 They are required for processing and approval.
 {:important}

-You're going to be notified of the update to your limits through the ticket process.
+You're going to be notified of the update to your limits through the case process.